goyalhrithik548/Hello-Max/README.md

 # Hello-Max
-This is my first repo
+This is my first repository
+Author - Hrithik Kumar